oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 This will then be used for users which enabled Unicode using `allow_unicode(true)`.
 Note that

-- there must be a default ANSI only output, since this is the default setting for new users, and
+- there must be a default ASCII only output, since this is the default setting for new users, and
 - OSCAR library code is not allowed to call `Oscar.allow_unicode`.